FROL256/vulkan_shadowmap/README.md

 ![](image.png)

-The "pcf" contain a bit more advanced example with quasi random samples.
+The "pcf" branch contain a bit more advanced example of PCF with quasi random samples.
 ![](comparison.png)